microsoft/jacdac/services/indexedscreen.md

     identifier: 0x16fa36e5
     tags: SPI
-    status: stable
+    status: rc

 A screen with indexed colors.

-This is often run over an SPI connection, not regular single-wire JACDAC.
+This is often run over an SPI connection, not regular single-wire Jacdac.

 ## Commands